axpolik/claude-code-d365fo-mcp/README.md

 const RESOURCE = 'https://YOUR-ENVIRONMENT.sandbox.operations.dynamics.com';
 ```

-You can find your environment URL in the browser address bar when you open D365 (e.g. `https://mycompany.sandbox.operations.eu.dynamics.com`).

 ### Step 4: Configure Claude Code

 Copy the example config to your project root (or `~/.claude/.mcp.json` for global config):